MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 You can create websites using the Dynamics 365 templates from [Power Pages](https://make.powerpages.microsoft.com).
 More information: [Dynamics 365 templates](templates/dynamics-365-apps/overview.md)

+### Why don't I see Dynamics 365 portal templates in Power Pages?

+If you are using the [Power Pages](https://make.powerpages.microsoft.com) for the first time, then you wouldn't see the Dynamics 365 portals shown in your first site creation.
+However, you can see them in your subsequent sites created, provided that the environment has any of the Dynamics 365 applications installed in it.

 ### Will I lose access to all portals and websites that I created in Power Apps?

 No. You continue to have access to all the portals and websites that you created through the Power Apps Maker portal.
 You can access these from [Power Pages](https://make.powerpages.microsoft.com).
 More information: [Manage sites](admin/manage-sites.md)